2017-18 CONCERT SEASON

 ** Gala Evening **

-Kornel Wolak (clarinet and piano) and Michael Bridge (accordion and piano) are classically trained, international soloists who represent the best of new, young classical musicians – intellect, expertise, talent and just plain fun!
+Kornel Wolak (clarinet and piano) and Alexander Sevastien (accordion) represent the best of new, young classical musicians – intellect, expertise, talent and just plain fun!

 In a classy and dynamic show, Double-Double Duo uniquely fuses classical showpieces with folk, world, jazz, and pop music.